 If you recently implemented a Human Capital Management (HCM) suite, or are considering it, you may be wondering if it will be able to manage your compensation programs, in all their complexity.
 Will it handle your different incentive plans, variations across markets and geographies, global complexities, specialized calculations, exceptions, and your unique organizational structure and approval processes?
 Will it fully cover all related processes within the software to support governance, audit, and compliance requirements?
 Good questions!

-A place to start is with this helpful checklist, Evaluating Your HCM Platform for Compensation Management.
+A place to start is with this brief checklist, Evaluating Your HCM Platform for Compensation Management.
 It takes less than 5 minutes to complete—try it!

 While the benefits of HR digital transformation and a cloud platform are compelling, many HCM suites are limited in their compensation management functionality, especially for large enterprises, and can benefit from being supplemented by a dedicated compensation solution.